draber/hybrid-object/readme.md

 ```

 ## Method overview
-As described above, _Hybrid Objects_ borrows heavily from _Object_, _Array_ and _Lodash_.
-The following table is an overview of the methods that are available, and what they have been inspired by.
+As described above, _Hybrid Objects_ borrow heavily from _Object_, _Array_ and _Lodash_.
+The following table is an overview of the available methods, and what they have been inspired by.

 The links in the first column point to this documentation, the second column to the original documentation which you might also find helpful.